-For this project, Anik is working on language policy and practice in relation to community languages in Northern Ireland and Scotland.
+For this project, Anik worked on language policy and practice in relation to community languages in Northern Ireland and Scotland.

 Language Policy Project